MarcusWolschon/osmeditor4android/markdown/en/Introduction.md

 Select the same button or menu item you did for the download and now select "Upload data to OSM server".

-Vespucci supports OAuth authorization besides the classical username and password method.
-OAuth is preferable, particularly for mobile applications since it avoids sending passwords in the clear.
+Vespucci supports OAuth authorization and the classical username and password method.
+OAuth is preferable since it avoids sending passwords in the clear.

 New Vespucci installs will have OAuth enabled by default.
 On your first attempt to upload modified data, a page from the OSM website loads.
 After you have logged on (over an encrypted connection) you will be asked to authorize Vespucci to edit using your account.
-Once you have done that you will be returned to Vespucci and should retry the upload, which now should succeed.
+If you want to or need to authorize the OAuth access to your account before editing there is a corresponding item in the "Tools" menu.

 If you want to save your work and do not have Internet access, you can save to a JOSM compatible .osm file and either upload later with Vespucci or with JOSM.